ton-blockchain/docs/docs/howto/pow-givers.md

 * `<timeout-in-sec>`: is the maximal amount of seconds that the miner would run before admitting failure.
 * `<your-wallet-address>` is the address of your wallet (possibly not initialized yet), either in the masterchain or in the workchain (note that you need a masterchain wallet to control a validator).
 * `<seed>` and `<complexity>` are the most recent values obtained by running get-method `get-pow-params`,
-* `<pow-giver-address>` is the address of the chosen proof-of-work giver smartcontract.
+* `<pow-giver-address>` is the address of the chosen proof-of-work giver smart contract.
 * `<boc-filename>` is the filename of the output file where the external message with the proof of work will be saved in the case of success.

 For example, if your wallet address is `kQBWkNKqzCAwA9vjMwRmg7aY75Rf8lByPA9zKXoqGkHi8SM7`, you might run